ninaevelina/ninaevelina/README.md

 ### Hi there, I'm Nina 👋

-👩‍💻 Front End Developer based in Stockholm.
+👩🏻‍💻 Frontend Developer based in Stockholm.

 \- 🔨 I'm currently working on [Webshop Next.js PostgreSQL](https://github.com/ninaevelina/webshop-next-postgres): A webshop built with Next.js and PostgreSQL.